Diet and Supplements

 Beans are another option for vegetarians, but lot of beans do cause gas and bloating (you might have heard that before from your elders).

 Protein based supplements: You will have to supplement with Protein supplements.
 One of the most popular ones is whey protein.
 ON whey protein may be had for $10/lb (or $20/kg), which is a good price.
-It will cost you < $1/day in protein supplement.
+It will cost you < $1/day in protein supplement, which is one of the best investments in your body.

 Isolate usually has higher protein concentration, but online videos claim there's not much difference b/w isolate and concentrate.
 FIXME ...